ethereum/ethereum-org-website/src/content/developers/docs/layer-2-scaling/index.md

 - [Sidechains](#sidechains)
 - [Hybrid solutions](#hybrid-solutions)

 Most layer 2 solutions are centered around a server or cluster of servers, each of which may be referred to as a node, validator, operator, sequencer, block producer, or similar term.
-Depending on the implementation, these layer 2 nodes may be run by the businesses or entities that use them, or by a 3rd party operator, or by a large group of individuals (similar to mainnet).
-Generally speaking, transactions are submitted to these layer 2 nodes instead of being submitted directly to layer 1 ([mainnet](/glossary/#mainnet)); the layer 2 instance then batches them into groups before anchoring them to layer 1, after which they are secured by layer 1 and cannot be altered.
+Depending on the implementation, these layer 2 nodes may be run by the invividuals, businesses or entities that use them, or by a 3rd party operator, or by a large group of individuals (similar to mainnet).
+Generally speaking, transactions are submitted to these layer 2 nodes instead of being submitted directly to layer 1 ([mainnet](/glossary/#mainnet)).
+For some solutions the layer 2 instance then batches them into groups before anchoring them to layer 1, after which they are secured by layer 1 and cannot be altered.
 The details of how this is done vary significantly between different layer 2 technologies and implementations.

-A specific Layer 2 instance may be open and shared by many applications, or may be deployed by one company and dedicated to supporting only their application.
+A specific Layer 2 instance may be open and shared by many applications, or may be deployed by one project and dedicated to supporting only their application.

 ## Rollups {#rollups}